UtsavBalar1231/dotman-rs/README.md

 # dotman-rs

-`dotman-rs` is a fast, light weight dotfiles management system written in Rust.
-It provides an intuitive command-line interface (CLI) to easily manage, version, and synchronize your dotfiles across systems.
+`dotman-rs` is a fast and lightweight dotfiles management system written in Rust.
+It provides a seamless command-line interface (CLI) to track, version, and synchronize your dotfiles across multiple systems, ensuring your configurations are always up-to-date.

 ## Features

-- **Add Configurations**: Track your system files and manage their mappings to your dotfiles repository.
+- **Track Configurations**: Manage mappings between your system files and a central dotfiles repository.
-- **Push Configurations**: Synchronize local configurations into your dotfiles repository.
+- **Push and Pull**: Sync configurations between your system and the dotfiles repository with intelligent change detection.
-- **Pull Configurations**: Restore tracked files from your dotfiles repository to your system.
-- **Clear Metadata**: Remove all cached metadata and reset the state of `dotman-rs`.
-- **Edit Configuration**: Open the configuration file in your favorite editor for manual tweaks.
-- **Fix Metadata**: Resolve stale or corrupted entries in the metadata cache.
+- **Force Updates**: Overwrite configurations in either direction when needed.
+- **Efficient Hashing**: Uses `blake3` for fast and secure file hashing with caching for optimal performance.
+- **Parallel Operations**: Leverages `rayon` for handling large file sets efficiently.
+- **Metadata Management**: Clear, fix, or edit cached metadata to keep your setup clean and consistent.

 ## Installation

 1. Install Rust using [rustup](https://rustup.rs/):

    ```bash
    curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
    ```

-2. Clone the repository:
+1. Clone the repository:

    ```bash
    git clone https://github.com/UtsavBalar1231/dotman-rs.git
    cd dotman-rs
    ```

-3. Build and install:
+1. Build and install:

    ```bash
    cargo install --path .
    ```